 However, if you are already knee-deep in debts, then increasing your credit limit is not the solution.
 You will only incur more debts, which will make it more difficult to clear.

 If you’re desperate for an increase, you are probably not in the right place financially to ask for it, and will probably not get the approval from the bank.

 How to request for a credit limit increase

 The truth is, you don’t get to determine the height of your credit ceiling.
 Your credit limit is determined by the banks based on your creditworthiness.
-In Malaysia, most banks only approve an increase for a few reasons.
+When asking for an increase, keep in mind these factors:

-This will also take three working days to approve, hence cardholders will need to request for the increase in advance.
+- Processing time delay.
+It may also take several days to approve, hence cardholders will need to request for the increase in advance.
 In your request, which can be done via phone, should include the merchant or country where the transaction will take place.

 When is the right time to ask for a credit limit increase?